Home

 Moreover, out of consideration for others, we ask that no one attend class or any other LLI event if you are feeling unwell, including dealing with a persistent cough or the sniffles.

-Members are reminded to wear their lanyard at all times while on Bard’s campus or at LLI events off campus.
+Members are asked to wear their lanyard at all times while on Bard’s campus or at LLI events off campus.

 Looking Ahead: